Using Agent-to-Agent

 - Memory — preferences, past decisions, personal context

-- Contacts — people, relationships, contact details
+- Contacts — looking up people and contact details

 - Weather — forecasts and conditions